sotirischatzimiltis/SDN_IDS/README.md

 From our perspective to tackle this problem, resampling techniques such as SMOTE and Tomek’s link  were utilised in order to alleviate data imbalances between classes.

 #### Results
+ It can be observed that different combination result in better macro performance where different combination results in better weighted performance.
+XGBoost model trained with the reduced baseline dataset achieved an accuracy of 99.9% and an F1 score of 99.9 as well.
+On the other hand the DT model trained with the reduced feature resampled dataset had an accuracy of 87.77% and an F1 score of 87.20.

 ![plot](https://github.com/sotirischatzimiltis/SDN_IDS/blob/main/Figures/test_set_performance.PNG)
 ![plot](https://github.com/sotirischatzimiltis/SDN_IDS/blob/main/Figures/macro_test_performance.PNG)

+The confusion matrices reveal that the XGBoost model faces challenges when classifying the three web attacks and the Infiltration attack.
+On the other hand, the DT model exhibits a slight improvement in classifying these attacks but at the cost of a slight decrease in normal traffic classification performance.

 ![plot](https://github.com/sotirischatzimiltis/SDN_IDS/blob/main/Figures/xgb_test_reduced_baseline_cf.png)
 ![plot](https://github.com/sotirischatzimiltis/SDN_IDS/blob/main/Figures/dt_test_reduced_cf.png)
 #### Authors